zoe-1/glued/README.md

-    * Make RESTful routes with html views for them: post    - form post   POST get     - path params GET puts    - validate headers?
+    * Make RESTful routes with html views for them: post    - form post   POST get     - path params GET
-    * Should I make a description of RESTFUL  requests. http://en.wikipedia.org/wiki/Representational_state_transfer
+    * See below link for more about RESTFUL requests. http://en.wikipedia.org/wiki/Representational_state_transfer
-    * tests for each route
+    * tests for the new route
     * Learning Objectives
       - Learn how to make routes that handle RESTful requests.
       - Understand the theory behind RESTful requests.